 06.01 Construction Programs

-The NRC staff will perform inspections to evaluate the licensee’s construction programs listed in Appendix A of this IMC.
+The NRC staff will perform inspections to evaluate the licensee’s construction programs using the Inspection Procedures (IPs) listed in Appendix A of this IMC.
 These inspections will verify the programs have been developed and implemented by the licensee as described in its COL and updated FSAR as approved by the staff in its safety evaluation report, and that they meet regulatory requirements and licensee commitments.

 06.02 Operational Programs

-The NRC staff will perform inspections to evaluate the Operational Programs listed in Appendix B of this IMC.
+The NRC staff will perform inspections to evaluate the Operational Programs using the IPs listed in Appendix B of this IMC.
 These inspections will verify that the licensee has developed and implemented the programs in its COL and updated FSAR.
 It will also verify that the programs meet regulatory requirements and licensee commitments.

 06.03 Manual Chapter Completion